timothynegron/web-calculator/README.md

-# calculator-app
+# web-calculator
-A calculator app made with HTML, CSS, JavaScript.
+A web calculator app made with HTML, CSS, JavaScript.